equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/running_the_app.md

 - You can configure Port Forwarding as part of the `/.devcontainer/devcontainer.json`
 - You can configure Port Forwarding using the github CLI (`gh`)
 - Ports have visibility "Private", "Private to Organization" and "Public".
 The two first ones expects an authenticated session with Github.
 The "Public" is public to the world - not authentication control is added by Codespaces.
-- For our application we need to make the port forwarding public (The cookies/session information needed to drive the Github authentication is not able to follow the request to login.microsoft.com and will hence break the Github auth regime)
-- We will configure the port forwarding in the next steps
+- For our application using "Private" will work for all out-of-the-box exercises

 ## Starting the application